cairo-book/cairo-book/src/ch09-01-contract-syntaxes.md

 }
 ```

-**NB:** It's important to note that, both external and view functions are public by default on Starknet.
-To create an internal function, you simply need to avoid specifying any attribute for that function.
+> **NB:** It's important to note that, both external and view functions are public.
+To create an internal function in a contract, you simply don't annotate it with any attribute.

 ## Events

 Events are custom data structures that are emitted by smart contracts during execution.
-They provide a way for smart contracts to communicate with the external world by logging information about specific events.
+They provide a way for smart contracts to communicate with the external world by logging information
+about specific occurences in a contract.

 ### Defining events

-An event is an empty function annotated with the `#[event]` attribute.
+An event is defined as an empty function annotated with the `#[event]` attribute.
+The parameters of this function
+are the data that will be emitted by the event.

-In Listing 9-1, `StoredName` is an event that emits information about names stored in the contract:
+In Listing 9-1, `StoredName` is an event that emits information when names are stored in the contract:

 ```rust
 #[event]
 fn StoredName(caller: ContractAddress, name:felt252){}
 ```

-we pass in the values to be emitted and their corresponding data types as argument within the parentheses.
+we pass in the emitted data types as parameters within the parentheses.
+In this example, our event will emit the contract address of the caller and the name stored within the contract.

 ### Emitting events

-After defining events, we can emit them by simply calling the event name like we'll call functions:
+After defining events, we can emit them by simply calling the event name like we'll call functions,
+passing in the values to be emitted as parameters:

 ```rust
 StoredName(caller,_name);